 How to check for water pressure issues

-Besides watching for common signs of high water pressure in your plumbing system, there are other things you can do to check your water pressure and make sure it’s within the appropriate limits.
+Besides watching for common signs of high-water pressure in your plumbing system, there are other things you can do to check your water pressure and make sure it’s within the appropriate limits.
 For example, you can purchase a water pressure gauge from a nearby home improvement store.

 Follow the directions on the packaging to make sure you use the gauge correctly.
 Most water pressure gauges are designed to be attached to a drain on your water heater or an outside faucet.

 It’s important to note that it takes time for these gauges to deliver an accurate reading.
-In most cases, you need to leave the gauge attached for at least 48 hours and check it frequently during that time to see if pressure fluctuates.
+In most cases, you need to leave the gauge attached for at least 48 hours and check it frequently during that time to see if the pressure fluctuates.